 A decision tree is a graphic illustration of various possible outcomes.
 For each issue, there should be a branch going one way for a positive result and the other way for a negative result.
-This can get complex, but don’t overthink it.
-There are rarely more than five pivotal issues in any case.
+This process can get complex, but don’t overthink it.
+There are rarely more than five crucial issues in any case.

 Here is a simplified decision tree:

-If plaintiff cannot prove liability, the case has no value.
+If the plaintiff cannot prove liability, the case has no value.
 Often, questions of comparative fault can arise.
 Was plaintiff partially responsible for this outcome?
 Perhaps there are other entities to which responsibility can be assigned who may not even be part of the lawsuit.
-In the illustrated case, if plaintiff can prevail on liability and show the defendant bears all responsibility, plaintiff can expect a valuation of a million dollars.
+In the illustrated case, if the plaintiff can prevail on liability and show the defendant bears all responsibility, plaintiff can expect a valuation of a million dollars.

 But what if the jury believes that the plaintiff or someone else bears some responsibility?
-What if the parties disagree about calculation of the damages?
-Based on a review of the facts and the different positions parties have taken in the history of the litigation, you can define those positions and assign a value for each outcome.
+What if the parties disagree about the calculation of the damages?
+Based on a review of the facts and the different positions parties have taken in the history of the litigation, you can define those areas and assign a value for each outcome.
 You come up with that value using the methods described in the prior chapters.

 Inevitably, you are more likely to prevail on some issues than others.
 This decision tree shows five possible outcomes.
 But do they each have a one-in-five likelihood?
 You can produce a better evaluation tool by weighting which outcomes are the most likely.
 Here is a simplified weighted decision tree analysis for the same case.